Downtown Baltimore Focus Areas.

 • 7

-Proactive Identification of Potholes & Service Request Response arrow
+Proactive Identification of Potholes & Service Request Response

 Maintaining roads in the downtown core is critical to attracting visitors and spurring economic development.
 As part of the actions outlined in Downtown RISE, the city’s Department of Transportation started to proactively identify and fill potholes, repair broken sidewalks, and restripe streets.